About Your Visit

 What to expect

-The initial visit is a consultation visit, in which Dr. Kaufman will thoroughly listen to your symptom history, gather an understanding of relevant factors that may play a role, and perform an examination.
+The initial visit is a consultation visit, in which your physician will thoroughly listen to your symptom history, gather an understanding of relevant factors that may play a role, and perform an examination.

-We will discuss and determine the best method of testing and treatment, and Dr. Kaufman will provide an explanation that is easy to understand.
+We will discuss and determine the best method of testing and treatment, and your physician will provide an explanation that is easy to understand.
 Our goal is for patients to leave the visit more knowledgeable of the conditions being addressed, and that all questions are answered to their satisfaction.

 In certain circumstances, allergy testing may be offered on the day of the initial visit; however, more often, patients will be scheduled for a dedicated testing visit shortly following the initial appointment.